niscy-eudiw/eudi-lib-jvm-siop-openid4vp-kt/Module.md

 [RFC 9101](https://www.rfc-editor.org/rfc/rfc9101.html#request_object) where
 the aforementioned HTTP Get contains a JWT encoded `AuthorizationRequest`

-Finally, ISO-23220-4 requires the usage of RFC 9101

 Library supports obtaining the request object both by value (using `request` attribute) or by reference (using `request_uri`)